Evicted!: Plot

-During a rainy night, Jake tells Finn a story about a supposed vampire that used to live in their tree fort.
+During a rainy night, Jake tells Finn a story about a supposed vampire who used to live in their tree fort.
 Finn, scared by the sounds outside the house, goes downstairs to talk to Jake.
 Suddenly, their window is blown open and the lights go out.
 Finn and Jake soon discover that Marceline the Vampire Queen has sneaked into their house.
 Both Finn and Jake are terrified that Marceline will kill them and drink their blood, but she reveals that she has no intentions of killing them, noting that she really only eats the color red.
 However, she explains that the tree house used to belong to her, and she promptly evicts them from their residence.

 Finn and Jake then attempt to find new homes.
 After a string of failures, they soon stumble upon a cozy cave.
 They clean it up and throw a house-warming party, which Marceline crashes.
 She explains that the cave also belongs to her.
 Finn, having had enough, starts a fight with Marceline, who grows into a huge demonic bat.
 After she seemingly kills Jake, Finn goes into a rage and violently punches Marceline, who promptly shape-shifts into her regular form and then kisses Finn on the cheek, making him blush.
 Jake—who it is revealed used his shape-shifting powers to save himself—runs over to Finn, and Marceline states that the fight they had was fun.
 As a token of goodwill, she gives them their old house back.
-Once Finn and Jake return to the tree fort, they are promptly hypnotized by King Worm (voiced by Erik Estrada).
+Once Finn and Jake return to the tree fort, they are promptly hypnotized by King Worm.